 - Johnson’s nervousness that was “beyond that of normal nervousness” the officer had encountered over his “thousands” of traffic stops

 - More than 13 grams of marijuana in Haqq’s waistband and PCP on his breath

 - Johnson’s “evasive” and “vague” answers about her friendship with Haqq and Helms and their destination that evening

 “When those facts and circumstances are viewed in their entirety and through the lens of the officers’ training and experience, the police had reason to believe that additional drugs or contraband were located somewhere within [Johnson’s] vehicle, regardless of who in the car owned those drugs. … [T]hey needed only to have enough information to support a fair probability that evidence of such a crime would be found there.

 “The officers, therefore, were authorized to search ‘every part of the vehicle and its contents that may conceal the object of the search,’ including [Johnson’s] trunk.”

 What do I do if I believe the police did not have probable cause when they stopped me?

-If you have reason to believe your Fourth Amendment rights were violated during a search and seizure, the first thing you should do is call an experienced, reputable criminal law attorney to review your case.
+If you have reason to believe your Fourth Amendment rights were violated during a search and seizure, the first thing you should do is call an experienced, reputable Baltimore criminal defense lawyer to review your case.

 At the Law Offices of G. Randolph Rice, Jr., LLC, we will conduct a thorough investigation into the details and specifics of your case.
 Call us today at (410) 694-7291 for a free consultation.